 What to do in Lagos?

 Do not miss Ponta da Piedade, the highest point of the cliffs.
-I also suggest the boat tours which you can see the caves.
+I also suggest the boat or kayak tours which you can see closely the caves.
 Explore all the beaches, including Meia Praia and Praia da Luz.
-Walking through the city center and going out in the evening to drink one (or two) beer is also nice.
+Walking through the city center and going out in the evening to have some beer is also nice.

-Below you can find the best sights in Lagos with good prices and buy in advance so you don’t get into queues.
+So you don’t get into long lines, below you can find the best sights in Lagos with good prices and buy the tickets in advance.

 Did you enjoy it?
 Please share with your friends!
 For more contents, check our Facebookand Instagram.